Ex-Raider Derek Carr agrees to 4-year contract with Saints

 “I’m just looking for teams that have made that decision consistently that they’ll do whatever it takes to put a winning program out there,” Carr said on Feb.
 2. “So for me, that’s just to win, win a championship.
 That’s at the forefront of the mind.
 It’s not money.”

-Since 2006, the Saints have made the playoffs nine times and won a Super Bowl, but all of those postseason appearances came with franchise all-time passer Drew Brees as quarterback and Sean Payton as coach.
-Now Brees is retired and Payton is with the Denver Broncos.
+Since 2006, the Saints have made the playoffs nine times and won a Super Bowl, but all of those postseason appearances came with franchise all-time passer Drew Brees at quarterback and Payton as coach.
+Brees retired after the 2020 season and Payton retired the following year before recently resuming his coaching career with the Denver Broncos.

-Saints coach Dennis Allen was the Raiders’ coach when the club selected Carr in the second round of the 2014 draft out of Fresno State.
-Allen coached Carr for four games before he was fired that year.

-The signing should provide a measure of stability for the Saints at an all-important position that was shrouded in uncertainty following the club’s 7-10 2022 season.
+Still, the Carr signing should provide a measure of stability for the Saints at an all-important position that was shrouded in uncertainty following last season.

 Jameis Winston is under contract with Saints through 2023, but New Orleans could release him.
 His contract calls for a base salary of $12.8 million next season and he played in just three games in 2022 before losing his job — in part because of a back injury — to Andy Dalton.